UNIVERSE-HPC/course-material/high_performance_computing/hpc_scalability_profiling/02_scalability_profiling.md

 | 8         | 0.687097     | 3.14159265459 | 0.00000003182 | 5.82    |
 | 16        | 0.349366     | 3.14159265459 | 0.00000003182 | 11.44   |

-As we saw, by using MPI we were able to reduce the run time of our code by using more cores without affecting the results.
+Using more cores reduced the run time without affecting the accuracy of the result.
 The new column `speedup` shown in the table above was calculated using, e.g. with 1 core:

 > _Speedup = T~1~ / T~n~_